Nunuga/Nunuga/README.md

 <details>
   <summary>✨ Principles</summary>

-  - Transparency and trust build strong teams
+  - Transparency and trust are the foundation of a strong team
   - Focus on results and people development
-  - I enjoy creating and implementing new solutions
+  - I love creating and implementing new solutions
 </details>

 [⬆️ Up](#readme)